michaelbolanos/SecCheck/README.md

 Michael Bolanos is a freelance IT & Security Consultant

-The purpose is to gather some code and make progress in learning Python programming.
+The purpose of this project is to gather some code and make progress in learning Python programming.